-The NCAs provide the background information for the more detailed Landscape Character Assessments which are in place at a

-National Character Area profiles - Natural England 2014 https://www.gov.uk/government/publications/national-character-area-profiles-data-for-local-decision-making County, Unitary and District level.
+The NCAs provide the background information for the more detailed Landscape Character Assessments which are in place at a County, Unitary and District level.
 This hierarchy of landscape characterisation from national to local level helps ensure that strategic heritage and landscape issues are reflected at a local level.
 Plan 6 describes each of the LCA units at a County level for the Framework area.

 In the Framework area this work has been further developed to provide tools for use in planning for change in the landscape.
-These tools include landscape guidelines and strategies, and studies into local distinctiveness (see Sources at end of chapter).
+These tools include landscape guidelines and strategies and studies into local distinctiveness (see Sources at end of chapter).